 Kanban also provides trails for pilot programs for certain employees to experience the holistic pull system & teamwork.
 Visual systems must be exponentially indispensable.

 Other benefits of Kanban are:

-The Kanban system controls the whole value chain from the value chain directly from the supplier to the end-user.
+The Kanban system controls the whole value chain from value chain directly from the supplier to the end-user.
 The Kanban system aids in avoiding goods’ overstocking and disruption in supplies.
 Moreover, Kanban has also become a go-to option for several production systems across the world.

-SMED or Single-Minute Exchange of Dies is a lean system that dramatically reduces the time taken to completing equipment transfiguration.
+SMED or Single-Minute Exchange of Dies is a lean system that dramatically reduces the time taken to complete equipment transfiguration.
 The very essence of SMED in lean manufacturing is to convert external changeover steps.
 It simplifies and, at the same time, streamlines the conclusive efforts.

-Successful SMED program has the following benefits:
+A successful SMED program has the following benefits: